Department of Nutrition and Food Sciences

 The Accreditation Council for Education in Nutrition and Dietetics of the Academy of Nutrition and Dietetics is a specialized accrediting body recognized by the Council on Postsecondary Accreditation and the United States Department of Education.

-All TWU Dietetic Internship programs participate in a computer matching process for the selection of students.
-Upon successful completion of the program, students are eligible to write the registration examination by the Commission on Dietetic Registration.
+See the program webpages for admissions criteria and the application process, as internship programs participate in a computer matching process.
+Upon successful completion of the program, students are eligible to sit for the national board examination administered by the Commission on Dietetic Registration (CDR).

-Further information and application forms may be obtained from the program directors or online at the Nutrition and Food Sciences website and submitted before the deadline date (mid-February) as indicated on the application form.
+Further information and application forms may be obtained from the program directors or online at the Nutrition and Food Sciences website and submitted before the deadline dates as indicated on the application form.

 Minors